 The capital’s history is blood-soaked and populated with a gruesome cast of ghosts, ghouls, body snatchers and the occasional cannibal.
 From the dark wynds of the Old Town to the depths of the city’s underground vaults, there’s no better place to experience Halloween.

-And there’s no shortage of ways to experience it either: book your off-peak ticket and take the train to Edinburgh, and you can get great offers at top attractions such as The Edinburgh Dungeon and Edinburgh Ghost Bus Tours.
+And there’s no shortage of ways to experience it either: book your off-peak ticket and take the train to Edinburgh, where you can scare yourself silly at some great attractions such as The Edinburgh Dungeon and Edinburgh Ghost Bus Tours.
 Then there are the walking tours with costumed guides – pick one that you think you can handle, and prepare for spooks and thrills.

 Here’s our roundup of the best things to do in Edinburgh for Halloween this year.

 The Edinburgh Dungeon

 The Ghost Bus Tour Edinburgh

 Board a classic 1960s Routemaster bus for a theatrical sightseeing tour of Edinburgh.
 Your conductor will point out the city’s most famous sights, and tell the stories of grave robbers, murders and executions that took place at each one.
 There’s a reason Edinburgh is known as the most haunted city in Europe.
 Be sure to book in advance to secure your spook-tacular tour!

 City of Edinburgh Tours